Protect yourself and your business by securing your devices.

 In today’s BYOD work culture, the method for verifying an employee’s identity when they log in to a device—business-owned or personal—is the key to security.
 “Companies rely on identity and access management to get insights into what each employee is doing, what devices they’re using to access business networks and whether or not they’re logging in from where we expect them to be,” says Adam Perino, Vice President of Cybersecurity at Regions Bank.
 “The improved technology around user-based analytics has helped companies detect when someone is doing something suspicious, and maybe it’s not ‘them’ who is behind the action.”

 This comes as security controls on common devices have steadily improved.
 “Just think in terms of biometrics,” says Taylor.
-“Facial recognition didn’t exist on all our phones until just a few years ago.
+“Facial recognition didn’t exist on all our phones until the past decade.
 The device itself is much more secure.”

 That said, companies should make it clear that they expect employees to enable biometrics and multi-factor authentication (MFA) on every device they use.
 When strict BYOD policies are called for due to regulatory oversight or access to sensitive data, companies may need to deploy advanced facial recognition controls on all devices to ensure that only the designated employee is logging in.
 “It’s important to deploy other factors of identity authentication to access devices,” Taylor adds.
 “That makes a big difference in BYOD security.”